keshavbhatt/WonderWall-Packaging/README.md

 ## Latest Release:
 Check the [Latest release page](https://github.com/keshavbhatt/WonderWall-Packaging/releases/latest) for Download Links.

-#### Powerful Desktop Wallpaper manager for Linux and Windows Desktop
+## WonderWall is a Powerful Desktop Wallpaper manager for Linux and Windows Desktop

 Wonderwall is a desktop wallpaper downloader/manager utility that allows you to browse download and apply wallpaper from huge collection of wallpapers.